nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 ===================

 This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann [1]_.
-The network model represents 4 layers of cortex, L2/3, L4, L5, and L6, each consisting of 2 populations of excitatory and inhibitory neurons.
+The network model represents four layers of cortex, L2/3, L4, L5, and L6, each consisting of two populations of excitatory and inhibitory neurons.

 .. |img1| image:: microcircuit.png